IGLICT/TM-NET/README.md

 5. Run ```TransferColorPerPixelScript.m``` to generate texture images for registered parts.
 6. Run ```PrepareForTraining.m``` to split geometry, structure, image data to training or test dir.
 It will also divide texture image to six patches.

 An example is shown in ```Pipeline.m```.
-After you successfully run the code, the dir structure will like follows:
+After you successfully run the code, the dir structure will be like follows:
 ```txt
 ├─box50
 │  ├─37b6df64a97a5c29369151623ac3890b